top of page

 • Kitchari with mung dal, basmati rice, ghee

-• Steamed greens with cumin and garlic
+• Steamed greens with cumin, corainder, turmeric, and garlic

 • Ginger tea